anusha020421/NullClass_Internship_Tasks/README.md

             </footer>
        </body>
     </html>

+  - Home Page: A welcome page with a responsive full-screen image and navigation bar.

   - About Page: A detailed section about me, highlighting my aspirations and a profile image.
+    CODE: about1.html

   - Project Page: Overview of some of the important projects I have worked on, including:
       * Fashion GPT – AI-powered fashion content generation system.
       * Personal Resume Website – A portfolio project showcasing HTML/CSS skills.